Jocelyn59435/projectone/README.md

 1. to run the project:
 npm start
-2. to build the project:
-npm run build
+2. to complie typescript to js: npm run build
 3. to format script with prettier: npm run prettier-format